5 Challenges in Inclusive Workplace Design and How to Overcome Them

 5 tensions in inclusive design every business should consider

-In a recent article by Steelcases' inclusive design leader, Kamara Sudberry, teased out five tensions inherent in the practice of inclusive workplace design.
+In a recent article in Work Better magazine, Steelcases' inclusive design leader, Kamara Sudberry, teased out five tensions inherent in the practice of inclusive workplace design.

 This article reflects on those tensions and adds insight from IE Design Director, Nichola Plummer about the different approaches companies can take to building better spaces for all.